codes-sameera/user-feature-manager/README.md

 - The JWT token expiry date is intentionally set for a long time, to enable ease of manual testing, typically this is same as the session timeout
 - ##### TO DO:
   - validation of the incoming REST resources
-  - more unit tests
+  - complete suite of unit and integration tests
-  - more end-to-end tests
   - java-docs for public methods
   - use a parameter store instead of application.properties
   - paging